seanbreckenridge/google_takeout_parser/README.md

 This can take a few minutes to parse depending on what you have in your Takeout (especially while using the old HTML format), so this uses [cachew](https://github.com/karlicoss/cachew) to cache the function result for each Takeout you may have.
 That means this'll take a few minutes the first time parsing a takeout, but then only a few seconds every subsequent time.

-Since the Takeout slowly removes old events over time, I would recommend periodically (personally I do it once every few months) backing up your data, to not lose any new events and get data from new ones.
+Since the Takeout slowly removes old events over time, I would recommend periodically (personally I do it once every few months) backing up your data, to not lose any old events and get data from new ones.
 To use, go to [takeout.google.com](https://takeout.google.com/); For Reference, once on that page, I hit `Deselect All`, then select:

 - Chrome
 - Google Play Store